ChicagoCityscape/api/README.md

 Fetch a response by using this query on the API:
 ````
-https://www.chicagocityscape.com/api/index.php?address=333 N Michigan Ave&city=Chicago&state=IL
+https://www.chicagocityscape.com/api/index.php?address=333 N Michigan Ave&city=Chicago&state=IL&key=XXX
 ````

 ## Parameters

 The parameters you must provide are grouped.
-Only one group of parameter(s) is necessary.
+Only one group of parameter(s) is necessary, plus a valid `key`.

 ### Group 1 - PIN
 Send a Cook County `pin` (14 digits, and it may begin with `0`) and the API will try to locate it in the parcels database.
 If this parameter is provided, all other parameters will be ignored.